jdereg/json-io/user-guide.md

 >#### boolean isWriteLongsAsStrings()
 >Returns`true`indicating longs will be written as Strings,`false` to write them out as native JSON longs.
 >#### WriteOptions writeLongsAsStrings(boolean writeLongsAsStrings)
->Set to boolean`true`to turn on writing longs as Strings,`false`to write them as native JSON longs.
+>-[ ] Set to boolean`true`to turn on writing longs as Strings,`false`to write them as native JSON longs.
 The default setting is`false.`This feature is important to marshal JSON with large (18 to 19 digit longs) to Javascript.
 Long/long values cannot be represented in Javascript because it stores them in a `Double` internally, which cannot represent a full`long`value.
 Using this feature allows longs to be sent to Javascript with all their precision, however, they will be